Engel & Völkers

 The biggest asset any property developer has is their previous record for starting and completing projects on time.
 However, even the most reputed developers may face issues during the project development - which is a risk all off-plan property buyers should be aware of.

-The best way to mitigate such risks of buying property in Dubai is to research the developer of a property you are interested in.
+The best way to mitigate such risks of buying property in Dubai is to research the developer of the property you are interested in.
 Ensure to:

 • Research whether people who have invested in the developer’s previous projects were satisfied with the final product.